netlify/headlesscms.org/site/content/projects/cosmicjs.md

 ### Webhooks and Localization

-Webhooks and localization are available to manage help you communicate with external services as well as communicate to a global audience.
+Webhooks and localization are available to help you communicate with external services as well as communicate to a global audience.

 ### Integrations